jychengmri/ge_to_ismrmrd/README.md

     git clone https://github.com/ismrmrd/ge_to_ismrmrd.git
     ```

-1. Configure, compile and install the converter:
+1. Configure, compile and install the converter.
+Note that Orchestra 1.6-1 does not support GCC 5:

     ```bash
     cd ge_to_ismrmrd/